sairaraza/sairaraza.github.io/research.md

 ### Visualising the links between digital fabrication and computational material science

-This was a visualisation of the links between tools of computational material science and digital fabrication that I had encountered from research papers for my project.
+A visualisation of the links between tools of computational material science and digital fabrication that I had encountered from research papers for my masters project.

 ![](assets/infomat.png)

 ### A collection of details of experiments on metamaterial designs

-I am in the process of completing data from research papers on experiments that test metamaterial designs to enable to show the metadevices that can be made and the tools to test them.

 <iframe class="airtable-embed" src="https://airtable.com/embed/shr8y8TN7JjYMJomL?backgroundColor=red&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>